What is meant by the concept of “Reverse Admissions”

-Traditionally, students will choose a university and make a direct application (often through UCAS, in the UK, for undergraduate studies).
+Traditionally, students will choose a university and make a direct application (often through the common app, in the US, for undergraduate studies).
 However, with “reverse admissions” we do the opposite – students create a profile and then universities review these and make a conditional offer.
 The process of making a profile is extremely quick and easy, with no need to write a personal statement/motivation letter.
-Students simply list up to three main subjects of interest and provide their previously achieved and predicted results (either A-Level or IB).
+Students simply list up to three main subjects of interest and provide their predicted results (either A-Level or IB).
 Therefore, we are flipping the traditional model on its head, by instead having universities make offers to students and removing the need for direct applications.
-Note that Reverse Admissions is only available for UKbased international students and universities may want to have an online interview before making their conditional offer.
+Note that Reverse Admissions is only available for international students.

 How can students make a Reverse Admissions profile?